Video Search Tools

 FrameQuery

 FrameQuery indexes the visual content of every frame alongside transcripts, faces, and objects.
-Only lightweight proxy files are uploaded for AI processing and deleted immediately after — your original footage is never uploaded, and your search index lives locally.
+Frames and audio are extracted on your device and sent for analysis, then discarded the moment analysis completes.
+Your originals never leave your machine, and your search index lives locally.
 Supports 50+ professional formats including RED R3D, ProRes, and camera-native codecs.
-Strong choice for video editors who work with large local libraries and need fast, private search.
+Strong choice for video editors who work with large libraries and need fast, private search.

-Pricing: From $9/mo (usage-based)Best for: Video editors needing fast local search
+Pricing: From $19/mo (usage-based)Best for: Video editors needing fast local search

 Reduct.video